 All PL suppliers must be notified and approved.
-No unauthorized factories, sub- contractors or homeworking are allowed.
+No unauthorised factories, sub- contractors or homeworking are allowed.
 Suppliers must communicate any requirement to change the supply chain to AMARA for approval.

-We reserve the right to conduct checks for compliance, for example, for restricted substances, like chemicals or real fur, or correct labeling.
+We reserve the right to conduct checks for compliance, for example, for restricted substances, like chemicals or real fur, or correct labelling.
 We may conduct random tests on products.

-Modern Slavery includes any form of servitude, forced or compulsory labor, bonded labor, child labor and/or human trafficking.
+Modern Slavery includes any form of servitude, forced or compulsory labour, bonded labour, child labour and/or human trafficking.

-We recognize that product supply chains, distribution centers and logistics services are high risk for modern slavery in our supply chain.
-Under the UK Modern Slavery Act, modern slavery is a criminal offense.
+We recognise that product supply chains, distribution centres and logistics services are high risk for modern slavery in our supply chain.
+Under the UK Modern Slavery Act, modern slavery is a criminal offence.
 We do not tolerate modern slavery in our business, including our supply chain, and expect both our direct suppliers and indirect suppliers to share the same values.
 These obligations will apply to your supply chain as well as you.
-You are responsible for compliance with relevant legislation and industry standards to ensure labor standards and human rights at work are met.
+You are responsible for compliance with relevant legislation and industry standards to ensure labour standards and human rights at work are met.
 These include compliance with relevant legislation on modern slavery and human trafficking, and you will need to provide evidence of this to us.
 This can be your company’s Modern Slavery Statement, policies, and practices.
-You shall adhere to International Labor Organization (ILO) standards to prevent forced and compulsory labor, child labor, and discrimination in the workplace.
+You shall adhere to International Labour Organization (ILO) standards to prevent forced and compulsory labour, child labour, and discrimination in the workplace.

-There is no forced labor including, but not limited to, involuntary overtime, prison, indentured or bonded labor.
+There is no forced labour including, but not limited to, involuntary overtime, prison, indentured or bonded labour.

 All employees must be at least 15 years of age.
 They must meet local legal working age and the age for completing compulsory education, whichever is the highest.